PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

 \subsection{Pseudospectral method for the forward problem}

 As described in Section~\ref{sec:Background_Pseudospectral}, we solve the forward problem using Chebyshev pseudospectral methods, in particular implemented in {\scshape {\scshape matlab}} using 2DChebClass~\cite{2DChebClass,NGYSK17}.
 The principal novelties of the method concern the computation of convolution integrals and the implementation of spatial boundary conditions; the boundary conditions in time will be discussed in the following section.
+This makes the method particularly well-suited to problems on finite, non-periodic domains in which the interaction term involves a convolution on a region with finite support.
+Such applications arise in diverse fields such as hard-sphere DDFT using Fundamental Measure Theory~\cite{NGYSK17,R10,tVLW20}, and opinion dynamics~\cite{L07}.

 As described in~\cite{NGYSK17}, the convolution integrals are computed in real space, in contrast to many implementations in which they are computed via Fourier transforms.
 The principal advantage of Fourier methods is that they are computationally cheap, requiring only fast Fourier transforms and multiplication of functions.
-The main disadvantage is that one needs to pad the domain, which both increases computational cost for no accuracy gain and introduces difficulties when applying boundary conditions.
-Convolution integrals in the spatial method can be implemented by a single matrix--vector multiplication, with the matrix precomputed for all time steps.
+The main disadvantage is that for finite, non-periodic domains, one needs to pad the domain, which both increases computational cost for no accuracy gain and introduces difficulties when applying boundary conditions.
+Convolution integrals, including those with bounded support, can be implemented by a single matrix--vector multiplication in the spatial method, with the matrix precomputed for all time steps.
 Use of the physical domain allows efficient implementation of the boundary conditions.

 As is standard, after discretization, in this case through the use of (mapped) Chebyshev pseudospectral points, the forward PDE(s) are converted into a system of ODEs.
 For example, the diffusion equation becomes